FelisDevelopment/FelisDevelopment.github.io/docs/fd_radio/index.md

 ---
 title: Getting started
 ---
-:::info Choose framework/version
+:::info Choose
-Please choose your framework/version on right, and proceed there.
+Please choose what you like to read on the right.
+If you're looking for installation guide, choose framework and get started!
 :::